hamlett-neil-ur/BizStratTopicAnalysis/README.md

 The <a href="epistemic_structure">epistemic structure</a> graphic above also depicts the immutable characteristics of the corpus.
 Specifically, documents are comprised of *terms*.
 Their composition is presumed to be motivated by a *topic*.
 Topics here characterize "distributions on sets of words".

-Finally, the <a href="epistemic_structure">epistemic structure</a> figure presents an attribute "*Latent Class*".
+Finally, the <a href="#epistemic_structure">epistemic structure</a> figure presents an attribute "*Latent Class*".
 Documents are characterized by blends of *topics*.
 Latent classes are statistical groupings of documents based on these topical blends.
-Activity ⓷ in the <a href="use_case">use-case view</a> above involves considering documents grouped by latent class.
+Activity ⓷ in the <a href="#use_case">use-case view</a> above involves considering documents grouped by latent class.

 ## Technical Approach.